Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/toasts.md

 {{< /example >}}

 {{< callout warning >}}
 Previously, our scripts dynamically added the `.hide` class to completely hide a toast (with `display:none`, rather than just with `opacity:0`).
 This is now not necessary anymore.
-However, for backwards compatibility, our script will continue to toggle the class (even though there is no practical need for it) until the next major version.
+However, for backwards compatibility, our script will continue to toggle the class (even though there is no practical need for it).
 {{< /callout >}}

 ### Live example